ARM-software/arm-trusted-firmware/docs/components/secure-partition-manager.rst

 - SPMC (BL32) and SPMC manifest are signed by the SiP using the S-ROTPK.
 - BL33 may be signed by the OEM using NS-ROTPK.
 - An SP may be signed either by SiP (using S-ROTPK) or by OEM (using NS-ROTPK).
+- A maximum of 4 partitions can be signed with the S-ROTPK key and 4 partitions signed with the NS-ROTPK key.

 Also refer to `Describing secure partitions`_ and `TF-A build options`_ sections.